 - Easy check in and check out.
 Online event registration streamlines the check-in process, as the information has already been collected from attendees upon arrival.
-Because mobile bidding software allows the auction guests to pre-register their payment information as well, the check-out process will be less involved and easier to navigate.
+Because bidding software allows auction guests to pre-register their payment information, the check-out process will be less involved and easier to navigate.

 - Convenient payment collection.
-Once the auction attendees have won their items, they can easily send payment using their phones.
+Once the auction attendees have won their items, they can easily send payment through your auction software.

 Your auction and event software can make the entire planning process easier by streamlining each step.
 Find the platform that works for you and you’ll be ready to put on a great silent auction!